sebestyenhompot/beautiful-jekyll/_posts/2019-05-30-georef_issues.md

 ---
 layout: post
-title: Class 10 - Some issues related to QGIS
+title: Class 10 - Some issues with QGIS
 ---

 A reoccurring problem while using QGIS was that when I was trying to add a delimited text layer to the Google Maps layer, it basically